cbron/cbron.github.com/source/_posts/2013-12-30-draw-svg-path-on-scroll-tutorial.markdown

 categories:
 ---

-The "[Russia Left Behind](http://www.nytimes.com/newsgraphics/2013/10/13/russia/?ref=global-home)" article a few months ago and fell in love with it, especially the two maps.
+The "[Russia Left Behind](http://www.nytimes.com/newsgraphics/2013/10/13/russia/?ref=global-home)" article caught my attention a few months ago and I fell in love with it, especially the two maps.
 I will quickly go over one way to draw a line on user scroll, although this way is different from the way the New York Times did it.
 From the looks of it they used [TopoJSON](https://github.com/mbostock/topojson).

 [Demo](http://www.calebbron.com/stuff/svg.html)